The Ground Beneath My Feet Review

 The harder Lola pushes herself to meet the pending deadline of her project, the more she seems to be losing grip of her own sanity.
-Kreutzer plays with this to tease our own perception of events although never straying far from the sober realism of Lola’s office-based work environment.
+Kreutzer plays with this destabilisation to tease our own perception of events although never straying far from the sober realism of Lola’s office-based work environment.
 Mostly it remains rooted in drama territory, occasionally threatening to break open into something more tense and gripping, but the pacing never quickens the heartbeat too intensely to take the narrative into unexpected areas.

 Lola is a character becoming increasingly detached from herself, due to a combination of living to work and existing within a company that is more concerned with the balance sheet than the people affected by their ‘streamlining’ measures.
 Pachner fits the mould well, the corporate stillness of her face increasingly betrayed by the emotion welling up behind her eyes.
-It’s a performance filled with nuance and confirms she will be a force to be reckoned with in years to come.
+It’s a performance filled with nuance and confirms she is likely to be a force to be reckoned with in years to come.